jcadruvi/Mvc4ServiceStack/README.md

         .Add<GetOnlyStore>("/storeall")
         .Add<SubOrgLevelRequest>("/suborglevel");

 Service Stack is a message based web service which means that it uses messages to facilitate its communication.
+The route is bound to the messege which is the Request DTO.
+The Request can be filtered before it goes to the service.
+The service that is used is based on if a method in the service has a method that has a parameter of the Request DTO and has the HTTP verb.
+The service method will then  return the Response DTO.